 The servicers' delays in New York had a direct negative impact on borrowers.
 Unless the servicers filed documents indicating that the case was ready to proceed to a judge, the borrowers could not participate in the court's foreclosure settlement conference program.
 Thus, the servicers' inaction effectively barred homeowners from this important opportunity for a loss mitigation review.
-The situation deteriorated to the point where legal services attorneys filed a class action lawsuit in federal court seeking redress from the servicers' failure to move their foreclosure cases forward.80 pate in the conferences in good faith.
-As a result, conference sessions were continued multiple times, delaying meaningful loss mitigation reviews.
-A 2013 survey of the New York foreclosure conferences revealed that 80% of the sessions were continued because servicers appeared without full authority or the necessary information to discuss loss mitigation.81 negative impact on borrowers: Unless the servicers filed documents indicating that the case was ready to proceed to a judge, the borrowers could not participate in the court's foreclosure settlement conference program; the servicers' inaction effectively barred homeowners from this important opportunity for a loss mitigation review.
+The situation deteriorated to the point where legal services attorneys filed a class action lawsuit in federal court seeking redress from the servicers' failure to move their foreclosure cases forward.80

 If a case eventually made its way into New York's foreclosure settlement conference program, servicers created more delays by stalling in the conferences.
-In numerous instances, servicers failed to partici-

-The servicers' delays in

-New York had a direct
+In numerous instances, servicers failed to particiThe servicers' delays in New York had a direct negative impact on borrowers: Unless the servicers filed documents indicating that the case was ready to proceed to a judge, the borrowers could not participate in the court's foreclosure settlement conference program; the servicers' inaction effectively barred homeowners from this important opportunity for a loss mitigation review.